microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/examples/v1.0-beta/Invoke-MgDeclineUserEvent.md

 	}
 }
 # A UPN can also be used as -UserId.
-Invoke-MgDeclineUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
+Invoke-MgBetaDeclineUserEvent -UserId $userId -EventId $eventId -BodyParameter $params
 ```
-This example shows how to use the Invoke-MgDeclineUserEvent Cmdlet.
+This example shows how to use the Invoke-MgBetaDeclineUserEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).